“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 giving all diligence

-The phrase “giving” in the phrase “giving all diligence” translates a double compound word: 1) alongside 2) into 3) to bring.
+The word “giving” in the phrase “giving all diligence” translates a double compound word: 1) alongside 2) into 3) to bring.
+This term is a word of powerful application.
 God wants us to bring something alongside so that it enters our lives.
-This is a word of powerful application.
-We must be eager to bring alongside and into our lives the seven virtues that follow.
-We need to give all our energies to bring these points of character into our lives.
-If we do, we will escape the corruption in the world (v.3).
+We must be eager to bring the seven virtues that follow alongside and into our experience.
+We ought to give all our energies to bringing these points of character into our lives.
+If we do, we will escape the corruption in the world (2 Pe 1:3).
 We are to be diligent about it.

 Ro 12:11, “Not lagging in diligence, fervent in spirit, serving the Lord.”

 Ga 2:10, “They desired only that we should remember the poor, the very thing which I also was eager to do.”

 Eph 4:3, “Endeavoring to keep the unity of the Spirit in the bond of peace.”